Book an appointment using SetMore

 Family Law Cases in Texas: Mediation

-Before a trial and likely before a temporary order hearing in a divorce, you and your spouse will either be ordered to attend or can choose to attend mediation.
-Mediation is an opportunity for you and your spouse to negotiate formally over the outstanding issues of your case in an attempt to settle.
+Before a trial and possibly before a temporary order hearing in a divorce, either a court will order you and your spouse to attend mediation, or you both may choose to attend it voluntarily.
+In Texas, mediation serves as a formal opportunity for you and your spouse to negotiate over unresolved issues in your case, aiming for a settlement.

-While mediation does not have to result in a partial or complete settlement agreement, it is often the case that your issues will be settled in mediation.
-A Mediated Settlement Agreement contains all of the agreed-upon problems of your case and will be signed by all parties and the mediator.
+Although mediation doesn’t always lead to a partial or complete settlement agreement, it often results in settling your issues.
+A Mediated Settlement Agreement, which includes all agreed-upon aspects of your case, is signed by both parties and the mediator.

 The Petitioner's attorney will take the M.S.A. and draft temporary orders based on those agreements.
 By settling your case in mediation, you and your spouse will be able to avoid having to go before your judge for a contested temporary orders hearing or trial.
 On the other hand, if mediation does not resolve every outstanding issue in your case, you and your spouse will proceed to a problem.